Pylons/pyramid/docs/narr/configuration.rst

-When this code is inserted into a Python script named ``helloworld.py`` and executed by a Python interpreter which has the :mod:`repoze.bfg` software installed, this code starts an HTTP server on port 8080.
-When visited by a user agent on the root URL (``/``), the server will simply serve up the text "Hello world!" with the HTTP response values ``200 OK`` as a response code and a ``Content-Type`` header value of ``text/plain``.
+When this code is inserted into a Python script named ``helloworld.py`` and executed by a Python interpreter which has the :mod:`repoze.bfg` software installed, an HTTP server is started on port 8080.
+When port 8080 is visited by a user agent on the root URL (``/``), the server will simply serve up the text "Hello world!" with the HTTP response values ``200 OK`` as a response code and a ``Content-Type`` header value of ``text/plain``.
 But for reasons we'll better understand shortly, when visited by a user agent on the URL ``/goodbye``, the server will serve up "Goodbye world!".

 Let's examine this program piece-by-piece.